 What is low vision?

-Low vision is a loss of eyesight that cannot be improved with conventional glasses, contact lenses, or medical and surgincal interventions.
-Low vision can make everyday tasks difficult.
+Low vision is a loss of eyesight that cannot be sufficiently improved with conventional glasses, contact lenses, or medical and surgical interventions.
+Low vision interferes with everyday tasks.
 A person with low vision may find very hard to accomplish activities such as reading, writing, shopping, watching television, driving a car, or recognizing faces.

 What causes low vision?